ADOPTION SYSTEM IN HUNGARY

 The adoption becomes official one month after taking the child home.

-Compulsory follow-up for one year (2 times)
+Compulsory follow-up for one and a half year (2 times)

 Clubs and organizations exist for adoptive parents, as well as for adult adoptees.

 Adult adoptees are allowed to seek for their birth parents and siblings officially with the help of the custodian office.
 Birth parents may not search.
 But the internet makes it quicker.

 Terminating the adoption is possible through court, yearly 5-20 cases, but the rate of unsuccessful adoptions is higher.